AsturaPhoenix/xng/doc/README.md

 Furthermore every node is allowed a map from node keys to node values.
 This allows us to implement higher level scripting behavior and facilitates explicit computation.

+When values are queried, set, or cleared, [EAV](https://en.wikipedia.org/wiki/Entity%E2%80%93attribute%E2%80%93value_model) proxy nodes are activated in the local context.
+These nodes signify the (object, key) and (object, key, value) tuples.
+Future work may generalize activation to other contexts and/or latch these activations rather than pulse them.

 #### Contexts (stack frames)

 To improve parallelism and facilitate attribution, node activation is evaluated in contexts.
-Contexts are mutually independent, so nodes activated under a particular context do not affect nodes in other contexts (except through structural alterations).
+Nodes activated under a particular context do not affect nodes in other contexts (except through structural alterations).

-Each context also includes an ambient map of node keys to node values, serving as an auxiliary working memory to facilitate explicit computation.
+Each context is itself a node.
+The properties of that node behave as an ambient map of keys to values, serving as an auxiliary working memory to facilitate explicit computation.
 This should be treated akin to an open-ended register bank.

 #### Calling convention